-The School of Indigenous Studies (based at Shenton House) provides a resource centre for all Aboriginal and Torres Strait Islander students on campus - this includes students in the Aboriginal Orientation Course, undergraduate and postgraduate students.
+The School of Indigenous Studies (based at Bilya Marlee) provides a resource centre for all Aboriginal and Torres Strait Islander students on campus - this includes students in the Aboriginal Orientation Course, undergraduate and postgraduate students.

 The School has a resource library and study room containing most first-year textbooks and a range of books and magazines relating to Aboriginal issues, as well as course outlines, past exam papers and faculty handbooks.
 It also fosters social interaction on campus and enables staff, students and the wider Aboriginal community to develop a sense of Aboriginal identity and community at UWA.

 Other services and facilites at the centre include: